dagardner-nv/NeMo-Agent-Toolkit-Examples/CONTRIBUTING.md

 ## Example Requirements

+### Dependencies
+The example should specify all its dependencies in the `pyproject.toml` file.
+The versions of all dependencies, including NAT, should specify at least 2 digit (for example `nvidia-nat~=1.2`, not `nvidia-nat==1` or `nvidia-nat>=1`).
+Each dependency should have a license that is compatible with the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) used by this repository.

 ### Organization
-Examples should follow a specified structure to maintain consistency across the repository.
+Examples should follow a specified structure to maintain consistency across the repository, the `nat workflow create` command should be used to generate the example directory structure.
 The recommended structure is:
 ```bash
 examples/
   $EXAMPLE_NAME/